B*Witched – Jump Down

 The group’s second album Awake and Breathe arrived just 12 months after their debut and marked an alarmingly swift decline in their chart fortunes.
 Realistically, no-one expected B*Witched to continue effortlessly racking up #1 singles so there was always likely to be a slight downturn at some point.
 But when their comeback Jesse Hold On peaked at #4 and follow-up I Shall Be There missed the top ten altogether, it certainly felt like the wheels were coming off more quickly than anyone would have anticipated.

 At this point, it began to feel that B*Witched were damned if they did and damned if they didn’t.
-It’s clear that their traditional Irish denim schtick had lost its charm somewhat and whilst the group had form with ballads like Blame It On The Weatherman, their appeal and image was still largely based around effervescent, upbeat pop music.
-The obvious solution, therefore, was to try and move B*Witched in a more mature direction – in the first instance that meant an FHM shoot, because titillation sells.
-Except it generally sells magazines and not singles – so the music followed suit by toning down the quirks and turning up the pop sensibilities.
+It’s clear that their traditional Irish denim schtick had lost its charm somewhat and while the group had form with ballads like Blame It On The Weatherman, their appeal and image was still largely based around effervescent, upbeat pop music.
+The obvious solution, therefore, was to try and move B*Witched in a more mature direction.
+In the first instance that meant an FHM shoot, because titillation sells; except it generally sells magazines and not singles, so the music followed suit by toning down the quirks and turning up the pop sensibilities.

 In truth, Jump Down was already poised to facilitate a transition for the group.
-The album version opens with the sound effect of crowds cheering, creating the impression of a euphoric stadium power-pop number – and for the most part that’s exactly what it is, albeit with classic B*Witched hallmarks like a frantic fiddle breakdown before the final chorus.
-Considering the original version isn’t vastly different to the radio remix, you get a real sense of just how desperate the label was at this point to firmly extricate any traces of the group’s past from this release.
+The album version opens with the sound effect of crowds cheering, creating the impression of a euphoric stadium power-pop number; and for the most part that’s exactly what it is, albeit with classic B*Witched hallmarks like a frantic fiddle breakdown before the final chorus.
+Considering the original version isn’t vastly different to the radio remix, there’s a real sense that the label were just desperate at this point to firmly extricate any traces of the group’s past from this release.
 And so, gone is any suggestion of an Irish jig or folksy instrumentation and in its place a much cooler production.

-It’s entirely possible that this was merely a side-effect of the group’s transatlantic popularity – there is certainly something slicker and more Americanised about this track.
-Whilst B*Witched’s earlier uptempos were a little rougher around the edges, here they sound streamlined and ready for business.
-As if to prove the point, there are some newly-recorded vocals for the radio remix – the snarled “Always laughing” during the first verse feels particularly pointed.
+It’s entirely possible this was merely a side-effect of the group’s transatlantic popularity; there is certainly something slicker and more Americanised about the track.
+While B*Witched’s earlier uptempos were a little rougher around the edges, here they sound streamlined and ready for business.
+As if to prove the point, there are some newly-recorded vocals for the radio remix; the snarled: “Always laughing” during the first verse feels particularly pointed.
 In that respect, Jump Down is a prime slice of sunny, feelgood pop music, exuding the sort of boundless energy and euphoria that would make it the perfect fit for a teen movie soundtrack.

-So far, so good then – but whilst the radio remix discarded as much B*Witched DNA from the song as possible, there are still some traces of it remaining in the lyrics.
-Very loosely based around the nursery rhyme Hey Diddle Diddle (anything was fair game in the ‘90s – lest we forget C’est La Vie drew heavily upon The Three Little Pigs for inspiration), there is something a little jarring about using such infantile source material in a song that is trying its best to sell a more mature image.
-Now, earlier in their career B*Witched would have delivered lines like “You ran away with my spoon” and “I jumped over the moon” with a knowing cheekiness, but here the delivery feels like a nonsensical after-thought – there’s just nothing about it at all that sticks out, which is a real shame.
-It’s not that pop lyrics always need to make sense – but they should be there for a reason and not just because.
+So far, so good then.
+But while the radio remix discarded as much B*Witched DNA from the song as possible, there are still traces of it remaining in the lyrics.
+Very loosely based around the nursery rhyme Hey Diddle Diddle (anything was fair game in the ‘90s, ansd C’est La Vie drew heavily upon The Three Little Pigs for inspiration, after all), there is something a little jarring about using such infantile source material in a song that is trying its best to sell a more mature image.
+Earlier in their career B*Witched would have delivered lines like: “You ran away with my spoon” and: “I jumped over the moon” with a knowing cheekiness.
+However, here the delivery feels more of a nonsensical after-thought.
+Pop lyrics don’t always need to make sense, but they should be there for a reason and not just because.

 You ran away with my spoon